IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

   - The `-p` command maps the host port to the port in the container.
 Through virtual network, the port in the container may be fixed, When you run the container, you may assign a new port on the host dynamically.

 - Access the application in the container.
-  - If you are running in the server, try `curl http://localhost:8080`.
+  - If you are running in a server, try `curl http://localhost:8080`.
   - If you are running on a desktop, point your browser to `http://localhost:8080`
   - Also try port 8888